vuejs/docs/src/guide/components/props.md

   },
   // Custom validator function
   // full props passed as 2nd argument in 3.4+
-  propF: {
+  propG: {
     validator(value, props) {
       // The value must match one of these strings return ['success', 'warning', 'danger'].includes(value)
     }
   },
   // Function with a default value
-  propG: {
+  propH: {
     type: Function,
     // Unlike object or array default, this is not a factory
     // function - this is a function to serve as a default value default() {
       return 'Default function'